Potato: Storage

 Storage facilities need to be carefully designed to keep the potatoes alive and slow the natural process of sprouting which involves the breakdown of starch.
 It is crucial that the storage area be dark, ventilated well, and, for long-term storage, maintained at temperatures near 4 C. For short-term storage, temperatures of about 7 to 10 °C are preferred.

 Temperatures below 4 °C convert the starch in potatoes into sugar, which alters their taste and cooking qualities and leads to higher acrylamide levels in the cooked product, especially in deep-fried dishes.
-The discovery of acrylamides in starchy foods in 2002 has led to international health concerns.
-It is not likely that the acrylamides in burnt or well-cooked food causes cancer in humans.
+The discovery of acrylamides in starchy foods in 2002 has caused concern, but it is not likely that the acrylamides in food, even if it is somewhat burnt, causes cancer in humans.

 Chemicals are used to suppress sprouting of tubers during storage.
-Chlorpropham (CIPC) is the main chemical used, but toxicity concerns have led to it being banned in the EU.
-Alternatives are applying maleic hydrazide to the crop whilst it is still growing or the use of ethylene, spearmint and orange oils and 1,4-dimethylnaphthalene.
+Chlorpropham is the main chemical used, but it has been banned in the EU over toxicity concerns.
+Alternatives include ethylene, spearmint and orange oils, and 1,4-dimethylnaphthalene.

 Under optimum conditions in commercial warehouses, potatoes can be stored for up to 10–12 months.
 The commercial storage and retrieval of potatoes involves several phases: first drying surface moisture; wound healing at 85% to 95% relative humidity and temperatures below 25 °C; a staged cooling phase; a holding phase; and a reconditioning phase, during which the tubers are slowly warmed.
 Mechanical ventilation is used at various points during the process to prevent condensation and the accumulation of carbon dioxide.

-Yield
+Production

+In 2023, world production of potatoes was 383 million tonnes, led by China with 25% of the total and India as a major secondary producer (table).